-- Our Senior Accounting Officer (“SAO”) in submitting to Her Majesty’s Revenue & Customs (“HMRC”) the annual tax compliance certificate required for large businesses under legislation introduced in 2009 in the UK.
+- Our Senior Accounting Officer (“SAO”) in submitting to His Majesty’s Revenue & Customs (“HMRC”) the annual tax compliance certificate required for large businesses under legislation introduced in 2009 in the UK

 This Strategy applies to all:

-- Directors, employees and third parties (including external advisors and service providers) whose actions affect IRIS’s tax affairs
+- Directors, employees and third parties (including external advisors and service providers) whose actions affect our tax affairs

-IRIS is focussed on undertaking the commercial transactions (for example, acquisitions) which arise from its business model in a tax efficient manner.
-Specifically, this means that IRIS will not engage in tax-motivated transactions or put in place arrangements that are contrived or artificial.
+We are focussed on undertaking the commercial transactions (for example, acquisitions) which arise from our business model in a tax efficient manner.
+Specifically, this means that we will not engage in tax-motivated transactions or put in place arrangements that are contrived or artificial.

 We are prepared to discuss tax planning with external advisors to the extent that such planning is aligned with this Strategy.
-However, the main reason IRIS seeks external advice is to support our commercial decision-making process where the tax position appears to be unclear or we do not have the expert knowledge required to fully assess the tax consequences.
+However, the main reason we seek external advice is to support our commercial decision-making process where the tax position appears to be unclear or we do not have the expert knowledge required to fully assess the tax consequences.

 Making acquisitions as part of our business model means that we may acquire trading companies in countries with low tax rates.
-Furthermore, when making acquisitions and disposals, the group will consider the associated tax consequences including those relating to the appropriate legal and financing structure.
+Furthermore, when making acquisitions and disposals, we will consider the associated tax consequences including those relating to the appropriate legal and financing structure.

-Although the group does not have rigid levels of acceptable tax risk, it seeks to operate on a low tax risk basis and will not engage in transactions that are considered to be high risk.
+Although we don’t have rigid levels of acceptable tax risk, we seek to operate on a low tax risk basis and will not engage in transactions that are considered to be high risk.

-The ultimate responsibility for IRIS group tax strategy and compliance rests with the Group CFO who has executive responsibility for tax matters.
-Day to day management of tax affairs is delegated to the group financial controller and group tax manager who ensure that the appropriate framework is in place to oversee the identification and management of tax risk.
+The ultimate responsibility for our Tax Strategy and compliance rests with the Group CFO who has executive responsibility for tax matters.
+Day to day management of tax affairs is delegated to the Group financial controller and Group tax manager who ensure that the appropriate framework is in place to oversee the identification and management of tax risk.